alexstajos/Letterboxd-MCP/README.md

 # Letterboxd MCP Server

-This is a Model Context Protocol (MCP) server that provides a comprehensive interface for Letterboxd through advanced scraping.
-It allows LLMs (like ChatGPT, Mistral, Claude) to interact with Letterboxd data and perform user actions.
+This is a Model Context Protocol (MCP) server that provides a comprehensive interface for Letterboxd through scraping.
+It lets LLMs (ChatGPT, Claude, Mistral) read Letterboxd data and perform user actions.

 ## Features